Republican House Speaker McCarthy faces ouster threat for avoiding shutdown

-WASHINGTON, Sept 30 (Reuters) - Top U.S. House Republican Kevin McCarthy could face an untimely end to his role as speaker if party hardliners oust him, for averting a costly government shutdown on Saturday with a stopgap bill that drew more support from Democrats than Republicans.
+WASHINGTON, Oct 1 (Reuters) - Top U.S. House Republican Kevin McCarthy could face an untimely end to his role as speaker after a hardline critic within his own party called for a vote to oust him, after passing a stopgap funding bill that drew more support from Democrats than Republicans.

 The Republican-controlled House of Representatives voted 335-91 to adopt a 45-day stopgap measure hours before funding for federal agencies was set to expire.
 The Democratic-led Senate later approved the same bill with bipartisan support and sent it to President Joe Biden to sign into law.

+Hardline Republican Representative Matt Gaetz told CNN on Sunday he would file a "motion to vacate," a call for a vote to remove McCarthy as speaker.

-But soon after the House action, hardline Republican conservatives began targeting McCarthy's role as speaker, claiming he had scored a victory for the "Uniparty" of Washington.
+Shortly after the House passed a bill averting a partial government shutdown, hardline Republican conservatives began targeting McCarthy's role as speaker, claiming he had scored a victory for the "Uniparty" of Washington.

 "Should he remain Speaker of the House?"
 Republican Representative Andy Biggs, a leading hardliner, asked on the social platform X, formerly known as Twitter.